basic-app/basic-app/README.md

 ```
 php spark hash-admin-password YOUR_PASSWORD
 ```
 2. Store result hash string to .evn file in admin.passwordHash section

-You can change the administrator password in the `/App/Config/Admin.php` file.

 ## Server Requirements